-Either of two physical sizes of trimmer potentiometer may be used.
-The tiniest size requires a thumbnail or small plus head screwdriver; the larger size can be operated with the fingers.
+The trimmer potentiometer(s) used for TX and RX gain ctonrol are miniature, and require a small plus head screwdriver for adjustment.
 Alternatively, wires can be soldered and go to a panel mounted potentiometer, if for example you'll be using this device with multiple radios.
-For most installations connected long term to a single radio, simple set and forget will work well.
+For most VHF installations connected long term to a single radio, simple set and forget will work well, but for HF, it may be desirable to have a panel-mounted 500 ohm normal sized potentiometer.

 The transformers have one winding to the left, and the other to the right.
 The circuit board center hole is not used on each side (not connected).
-I'm unable to tell primary from secondary on general purpose 600 ohm 1:1 transformers, so mount either way as long as one side is

-LEFT and the other side if RIGHT, not up and down.
+I'm unable to tell primary from secondary on general purpose 600 ohm 1:1 transformers, so mount either way as long as one side is LEFT and the other side if RIGHT, not up and down.